Learning Disorders

 Starting as a New Patient

 When you start as a new patient at the Brain Treatment Center Dallas, you will initially need two appointments, approximately two days apart.
 Both appointments will be about an hour in length.
-These appointments will be used to determine if Dr. Miller feels you can truly benefit from the MeRT [Magnetic e-Resonance Treatment] Program and, if so, to develop a tailored treatment plan based on your test results.
+These appointments will be used to determine if Dr. Miller feels you can truly benefit from the MeRT Program and, if so, to develop a tailored treatment plan based on your test results.
 After testing and Consultation, you are not obliged to begin treatment.
 This is something that you will determine once you have seen your test results and consulted with Dr. Miller.

 Initial Testing